 ‘The camera has always been the companion of my travels’ is a quote by the Edinburgh born photographer, John Thomson (1837-1921), but one I’d like to think applies to me also.
 Thomson was an intrepid traveller in the Far East (China, Singapore, Hong Kong, Saigon) during the 1860‘s.
 Upon returning to Britain in 1872, his work among the poor and destitute street people of Brixton in London cemented his reputation.
 His London work is regarded as a classic instance of social documentary which laid the foundations for modern photojournalism.

-Since October 2015 I have been working with Blueberry Learning and Development and from Sep/Oct 2016 am delivering ‘Improving Your Photography’, 8 week courses in Ellesmere Port and Chester.
-For details visit Blueberry Learning‘s website or email them at : firstname.lastname@example.org to book a place.
-Further courses will also be delivered at Okells Garden Centre, nr Tarporley, details to follow when dates confirmed.
+Since 2015 I have been working with Blueberry Learning and Development and from April and Sep 2018 I will be delivering my ‘Improving Your Photography’ 10 week courses in Ellesmere Port in Cheshire.
+For further details and availability, please visit Blueberry Learning‘s website or email them at firstname.lastname@example.org to book a place.

 Currently, there are 193 countries and 66 territories in the world, I have visited 55, a fraction of the total.
 But travelling for me, is not about ‘ticking off’ destinations and I have been so lucky to be able to visit some of the world’s most exciting wilderness places, including the Polar regions, Tierra del Fuego, Galápagos, the Falkland Islands and deserts in Jordan and Egypt.
-Wanderlust is not just about visiting different places, it is also about seeing the wildlife, experiencing the culture, meeting the wonderful and amazing people who live in or also travel there.
+Wanderlust is not just about visiting different places, it is also about seeing the wildlife, experiencing the cultures, meeting the wonderful and amazing people who live in or also travel there.
 I try to capture the essence of these places, landscapes, wildlife and people in my images.
-I hope I have succeeded.

 Copyright : All images in the portfolio pages of this website are the property of Brian Anderson.
 Posts and blogs on this website may occasionally include ‘free use’ material from external sources for the purposes of limited private and educational use, as defined under the 1988 Copyright Designs and Patents Act (UK).
 External material is never used for commercial purposes, and where available, the source of such material is clearly stated.